Beach Red: Soundtrack

 The film's single musical theme is by Col. Antonino Buenaventura, a National Artist of the Philippines in Music.
 It appears in the title sequence, sung in a folk song manner by Jean Wallace – Wilde's wife – and appears in various other orchestrations throughout the film.
 Wallace also appears in flashback photos as Wilde's character's wife, Julie MacDonald.

 Reception

+Critical response

 Howard Thompson of The New York Times praised the film as "an admirable war movie that says a bit and suggests even more, thanks to Cornel Wilde."
-Variety wrote that "[i]n contrast to many professedly anti-war films, Beach Red [sic] is indisputably sincere in its war is hell message."
+Variety wrote that "[i]n contrast to many professedly anti-war films, Beach Red is indisputably sincere in its war is hell message."

 In a capsule review published many years after the film debuted, Time Out London wrote, "Wilde's neglected WWII movie is an allegory about the futility and the carnage of Vietnam. ...
 The movie is massively and harrowingly brutal, almost like a horror movie, with severed limbs washing up on the beach.
 Although Wilde deals exclusively in pacifist clichés, the film has a genuine primitive power; in fact, it's the equal of anything made by Fuller."